-- The market price movement of our ordinary shares may be volatile; - The sale or availability for sale of substantial amounts of our ordinary shares could adversely affect their market price; and - Because we do not expect to pay dividends in the foreseeable future, you must rely on price appreciation of our ordinary shares for return on your investment.
+- The market price movement of our ordinary shares may be volatile; - · The sale or availability for sale of substantial amounts of our ordinary shares could adversely affect their market price; and - Because we do not expect to pay dividends in the foreseeable future, you must rely on price appreciation of our ordinary shares for return on your investment.

-For more detailed discussions of these risks, see "Risk Factors-Risks Related to our Ordinary Shares" on pages 52 to 57 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended, initially filed with the SEC on April 29, 2022.
+For more detailed discussions of these risks, see "Item 3.
+Key Information - D. Risk Factors-Risks Related to our Ordinary Shares" on page 49 to 54 of our annual report on Form 20-F for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.

-Permissions Required from the PRC Authorities for Our Operations and Issuance of Securities to Foreign Investors
+Permissions Required from the PRC Authorities for Our Operations

-We conduct our business primarily through our subsidiaries, the VIEs and their subsidiaries in China.
+We conduct our business through our subsidiaries in China.
 Our operations in China are governed by PRC laws and regulations.
-As of the date of this prospectus, our Company, the VIEs and their subsidiaries have not been involved in any investigations or review initiated by any PRC regulatory authority, not has any of them received any inquiry, notice or sanction for our operations or our issuance of securities to investors.
-Nevertheless, the SCNPC or PRC regulatory authorities may in the future promulgate laws, regulations or implementing rules that requires us, our subsidiaries, the VIEs or their subsidiaries to obtain permissions from PRC regulatory authorities to approve the VIE operations.
+As of the date of this prospectus, our Company and our subsidiaries have not been involved in any investigations or review initiated by any PRC regulatory authority, not has any of them received any inquiry, notice or sanction for our operations or our issuance of securities to investors.
+Nevertheless, the SCNPC or PRC regulatory authorities may in the future promulgate laws, regulations or implementing rules that requires us and our subsidiaries to obtain permissions from PRC regulatory authorities to conduct business operations in China.